Montana Draw Odds & Application Guide

 Stop guessing at draw odds and start running the actual numbers for your bonus point level, your target species, and your timeline.

-- Application Timeline — Set deadline reminders for March 15, June 1, and every other date that matters.
+- Application Timeline — March 15.
+June 1.
+Every other date that matters.
+Set the reminders now.

-- Hunt Cost Calculator — Budget your full Montana hunt including the Big Game Combo, points, travel, and outfitter costs.
+- Hunt Cost Calculator — Full budget: Big Game Combo, annual points, travel, and outfitter costs all in one place.

-- Unit Finder — Match your point level and hunting style to the best available Montana districts.
+- Unit Finder — Match your point level and hunting style to the right Montana districts instead of guessing.

-- Gear Loadout Builder — Build your Montana-specific gear list based on your district and season.
+- Gear Loadout Builder — Build a Montana-specific gear list dialed to your district and season dates.